 In this section we give an impression of the role of atmospheric and oceanic forcing and the contribution of ice dynamics.
-Separating the different forcing mechanisms completely requires dedicated single-forcing experiments that have been proposed as part of the extended experiments in the ISMIP6 protocol (Nowicki et al., 2020a), but have not been studied here.
-Such analysis exceeds the scope of this manuscript and will be explored in a forthcoming publication.
+Separating the different forcing mechanisms completely requires dedicated single-forcing experiments that have been proposed as part of the extended experiments in the ISMIP6 protocol (Nowicki et al., 2020) but have not been studied here.
+Such analysis exceeds the scope of this paper and will be explored in a forthcoming publication.

-To characterise the strength of the ocean forcing per region and forcing scenario, we have calculated the ice volume (in mm SLE) that would be instantaneously removed by the retreat parameterisation from the observed ice sheet geometry (Figure 10a).
-For an ice sheet model, the actual mass loss due to the retreat parameterisation is considerably larger than the diagnostic shown here, as the ice sheet responds dynamically to a retreat of the calving front.
+To characterize the strength of the ocean forcing per region and forcing scenario, we have calculated the ice volume (in millimetres of sea-level equivalent) that would be instantaneously removed by the retreat parameterization from the observed ice sheet geometry (Fig. 10a).
+For an ice sheet model, the actual mass loss due to the retreat parameterization is considerably larger than the diagnostic shown here as the ice sheet responds dynamically to a retreat of the calving front.
 The ice flow accelerates and transports more mass to the marine margin that is subsequently removed by the masking, while the ice sheet is thinning further inland.
-This dynamic and non-linear response is the reason why physically-based ice sheet models are indispensable to produce ice sheet projections for any time scale longer than a decade or two.
-The diagnostic is contrasted by the integrated SMB anomaly over the observed geometry (Figure 10b), which represents the dominant forcing for the resulting total sea-level contribution from the experiments (Figure 10c).
-The SMB contribution is again calculated using the NOISM approach described above, taking into account elevation changes arising from the SMB anomaly itself to propagate the parameterised SMB-elevation feedback.
-In this case, however, we omit the tidewater glacier retreat in an atmosphere-only setup.
+This dynamic and non-linear response is the reason why physically based ice sheet models are indispensable to producing ice sheet projections for any timescale longer than a decade or 2.
+The diagnostic is contrasted by the integrated SMB anomaly over the observed geometry (Fig. 10b), which represents the dominant forcing for the resulting total sea-level contribution from the experiments (Fig. 10c).
+The SMB contribution is again calculated using the NOISM approach described above, taking into account elevation changes arising from the SMB anomaly itself to propagate the parameterized SMB-elevation feedback.
+In this case, however, we omit the tidewater glacier retreat in an atmosphere-only set-up.